Hart Still Beating: Production and marketing

 Director Kurt Spenrath had long been a fan of the Harts as a child since he grew up in Alberta where the family is near universally known.
-He began interacting with them after doing a project about Teddy Hart (Smith's nephew) that was put on hiatus due to legal reasons which were later settled.
+He began interacting with them after doing a project about Teddy Hart (Smith's nephew) that was put on hiatus for legal reasons which were later settled.
 Spenrath has explained that he spent a lot of time coming up with different "heart" related puns for the project but settled on "still beating" for fitting the theme that Matt Hart is continuing on with his life after the misfortune that befell on him.
 The film was intended by the filmmakers to follow in the footsteps of Hitman Hart: Wrestling with Shadows, the first documentary about Bret Hart (Smith's younger brother) which is one of the most acclaimed works about professional wrestling ever made.
 Much of the film was shot at Ranchman's Cookhouse and Dancehall in Calgary, where Matt wrestled regularly.
 Matt's stepmother, wrestling promoter Stacey Olaszak asked to not be mentioned in the film as she wished for it to focus only on Smith and Matt, despite this she did participate in the making of the film and received a special thanks in the credits.
 Spenrath has stated that he loved working on the story and that he hoped that it would be successful enough to get him the opportunity to make more similar films about the Canadian wrestling scene, he also expressed gratitude to Olaszak for lending her crew to welcome and help during the making of the film.
 Upon the films completion Spenrath promoted the film in various ways, including appearing on the Pro Wrestling Torch radio show.
 The film was announced to the public with an accompanying content summary in early August 2016 and the trailer was released shortly after.
 Promotional material for the film noted its focus on Matt and Smiths relationship as well as Smith's cancer diagnosis.